CYFC poster

 Parent Free Zone Youth Group

-Every month we hold PFZ (Parent Free Zone) Youth Group on the second Sunday of the month between 5.00pm and 7.00pm, on behalf of Christians Together in Fareham.
+Every month we host PFZ (Parent Free Zone) Youth Group on the second Sunday of the month between 5.00pm and 7.00pm, on behalf of Christians Together in Fareham.
+All young people from 8 years of age are welcome.

-An enjoyable time for young people from local churches to meet together for fun, faith and friendship.
+An enjoyable opportunity for young people from the local churches to meet together for fun, faith and friendship.
+There is no cost to attend but to help with catering, please let us know who is coming by sending a text to 07484 727777

 Future dates are: